gsasansol/GirlScript-Asansol/components/articles/artificial-intelligence/artificial-intelligence.markdown

 That definition is the foundation over which the field of Machine Learning is built and propagated.
-Machine learning works by taking past data of a format that is suitable for processing.
-It is necessary for the data to be of high quality, since higher the quality of data acquired, the better it shall be for modeling.
+Machine learning works by taking past data in a format that is suitable for processing.
+The data must be of high quality, since the higher the quality of the data acquired, the better it shall be for modeling.

-One might need to do some data processing on the data sets, in order to ensure there are no missing values, the form of data is appropriate, and to reduce the amount of noise/inaccuracy in the data.
+One might need to do some data processing on the data sets, to ensure there are no missing values, the form of data is appropriate, and to reduce the amount of noise/inaccuracy in the data.
 One has to try to make the dataset as relevant to the requirements as possible.